Anon-Planet/thgtoa/guide.md

 -   Even if you could, it lacks the best Extensions available for Firefox and Chrome.

-Overall, I would not recommend using Safari on a macOS VM but instead, go for another Browser such as Brave or Firefox.
+Overall, we would not recommend using Safari on a macOS VM but instead, go for another Browser such as Brave or Firefox.

 ## Firefox: